matthewnitschke/Kavie/README.md

 self.isValid(Kavie.sections["otherInfo"]); // validate the second section
 ```

+#Deactivate
 You can also deactivate kavie after isValid()

 ```javascript
 Kavie.deactivate(self); // will deactivate the entire viewModel Kavie.deactivate(Kavie.sections["basicInfo"]) // will deactivate just the basicInfo section
 ```

+#Problems?
+Thanks of taking a look at kavie.
+If you have any problems let me know and I would love to help you out